rimsa/CFGgrind/README.md

 Also, it has a mapping of activated signal handlers by CFG address with, optionally, invocation count (*cfg-addr{:count}*) indexed by the signal id (*signal-id->*).
 The node contains a marker if the tail instruction does an indirect jump or call (*is-indirect*).
-Finally, it has a lista of successor nodes that can be a node address, exit or halt with, optionally, executions count.
+Finally, it has a list of successor nodes that can be a node address, exit or halt with, optionally, executions count.

 For example, the main function of file tests/signal.c can be represented as: